abdshomad/cloudflare-ai-worker-audio-transcriber/README.md

 2. Enter your Cloudflare Account ID and the API Token you created.
 3. Click "Proceed to Transcriber".
 4. Drag and drop an audio file or click to select one from your device.
-5. Click the "Transcribe Audio" button.
+5. The transcription will start automatically.
+For large files, you can adjust the chunk size before or during the process.
 6. Wait for the process to complete.
 7. View and copy your transcription.